 - What are your financial needs and income potential?
 Can these needs be met without the support of your ex?

-- Have you been married for a long time and given up work to support your spouse or family by becoming the home maker?
+- Have you been married for a long time and given up work to support your spouse or family by becoming a home maker?

 - Are you of an age where establishing a career, to deliver the kind of lifestyle you have been used to, would be difficult?

-- Would you be financially better off having a financial clean break and lump sum from your ex, rather than maintenance?
+- Would you be financially better off having a financial clean breakand lump sum from your ex, rather than ongoing maintenance which could be at risk if they lose their job or pre-decease you for eg?

 - Are you prepared to take your case to court, if your ex will not agree to spousal maintenance?